 YUM YUM YUM!
 This Massaged Kale Salad recipe has it all.
 Tender seasoned salad greens, crispy sweet and sour apples, toasted nuts, and beautiful eye catching textural accents.

 The crunchy daikon stars and ruby red pomegranate seeds add seasonal inspiration, flavour, and texture to this composed salad.
+Never heard of Daikon?
+Read all about it over here.

 Finally, the Mandarin Vinaigrette really allows all of the elements to shine together.
 It’s simple to make…just add and shake the ingredients together, then pour.